FaziletKosure/truthiness/README.md

 Truthiness is very simple to understand.
 Does a value convert to _true_ or _false_ when cast to boolean?

-Paste this in the console to learn about truthiness:
+Paste this in the console to learn about truthiness, or study it [on python tutor](https://goo.gl/7tBTj3):
 ```js
 {
   const x = ; // experiment with different values